liferay-design/liferay.design/README.md

-# Dossiera App
+# Liferay.Design.com

-This is the repository for the Dossiera App.
+This is the repository for the Liferay.Design site.

 # Setup